-The mean apparent adult survival estimate for black petrels in the study area (91%, Table 8) was unusually low for a seabird of this size, but comparable to adult black petrel survival estimates of 88% by Hunter et al (2001) and 85% by Fletcher et al (2008).
-The increase in overall apparent adult survival may relate to the regular increase in the number of study burrows monitored over the study period and increased night capture effort (i.e. surveys carried out regularly during the December trips, Figure 14).
+The mean apparent adult survival estimate for black petrels in the study area in 2012/13 since 1964 (95%, Table 8) was low for a seabird of this size, but comparable to adult black petrel survival estimates of 88% by Hunter et al (2001) and 85% by Fletcher et al (2008).
+The increase in overall apparent adult survival may relate to the regular increase in the number of study burrows monitored over the study period and increased night capture effort (i.e. surveys carried out regularly during the December trips, Figure 14) rather than changes in survival over time.
 It is important to undertake thorough surveys within the 35-ha study area to get better recapture rates of banded adults, juveniles and immigrating adults (including recoveries of dead adults) to increase the accuracy of the survival, immigration and fidelity estimates.

-Chick recapture data (for chicks banded on Great Barrier Island since 1995) determined that apparent juvenile survival was 0.59 ( $\pm$ 0.01) which is similar to other juvenile seabirds of this size (Hunter et al 2001, Barbraud et al 2008, Fletcher et al 2008).
+Chick recapture data (for chicks banded on Great Barrier Island since 1995) determined that apparent juvenile survival (for the first three years) was 59% which is similar to other juvenile seabirds of this size (Hunter et al 2001, Barbraud et al 2008, Fletcher et al 2008).
 As the SEABIRD model indicates that the population is stable or increasing only if mean annual juvenile survival is over 0.85 (Francis & Bell 2010, Bell et al 2011b), this apparent juvenile survival estimate indicates a population decline over the length of the study of greater than 2.5% per year.
 Better estimates of juvenile survival may be obtained over time if more returned 'chicks' are recaptured.